polowis/Pandoru_template/README.md

     ```bash
     ./bin/install.sh
     ```
-    In case you encounter errors such as `command not found` or `permission denied` you may need to follow these steps to solve your problem:
+    In case you encounter errors such as `command not found` or `permission denied` you may need to follow these steps to make the file executable in order to solve your problem:
     ```bash
     sudo chmod +x ./bin/install.sh
     ./bin/install.sh